Skip navigation

 Gallstones can lodge in the common bile duct and block the flow of pancreatic enzymes out of the pancreas into the intestine.

-Pancreatitis due to alcohol toxicity is most often seen in chronic alcoholic patients.
+Pancreatitis due to alcohol toxicity is most often seen in people with alcohol use disorder.
 Most often, pancreatitis goes away with nonsurgical therapy.
-The patient will not be allowed to eat for three to five days, to prevent secretion of enzymes by the pancreas.
-He will also receive pain medication to control the pain caused by pancreatic inflammation.
+If a patient is too sick to eat by mouth, a feeding tube usually is placed to feed the gut as part of the treatment for acute pancreatitis.
+Also, pain medicine may be given to control the pain caused by pancreatic inflammation.

 Related MedlinePlus Health Topics